0xGingi/t3-chat-discord-bot/README.md

 - List Models by Feature Flags with /model features
 - Query with /ask
 - Uses puppeteer as a headless browser
+- Gemini 2.5 Flash With Search Enabled is set as default model

 ## TO-DO